-Calgary AA Ringette is an outstanding elite youth-sports program.
+Calgary AA Ringette is an outstanding high-level youth-sports program.
 Through competition and sportsmanship, our female athletes embrace an active lifestyle and good nutrition, learn great life lessons, and become part of a tight-knit team environment and AA ringette community.

 Our Program — Experience elite-level team building, for success on and off the ice

-Calgary AA is an elite level of ringette for female athletes.
+Calgary AA is an higher level of ringette for female athletes.
 Open to players from the U14, U16 and U19 age divisions, our Evaluations are held late August/early September, and teams are drafted for the upcoming season.
 The AA season officially starts with Evaluations, and extends to participation in both Western and National Ringette Championships, through to mid-April.